Seattle's True Independent Film Festival: Venues

-STIFF takes place at multiple venues throughout Seattle and strives to screen movies at unique theaters that serve food, beer, wine and alcohol during the screening.
+STIFF took place at multiple venues throughout Seattle and strived to screen movies at unique theaters that serve food, beer, wine and alcohol during the screening.
 In 2012 STIFF moved to the University District screening films at the Grand Illusion, Jet City Improve Theater and Lucid Lounge.
 Past venues have included the Seattle Art Museum, Northwest Film Forum, The Jewel Box at The Rendezvous’, Central Cinema, The Showbox and Nuemos.